Multi-Flow Transmission in Wireless Interference Networks: A Convergent Graph Learning Approach: Performance Analysis

+Fig. \ref{fig:rand3050_power} illustrates the robustness of our proposed DIAMOND algorithm when subjected to different power distribution transmissions.
+It is noteworthy that DIAMOND was solely trained on an equal normalized power distribution, yet it demonstrates the ability to generalize and effectively capture the global network state across various scenarios, even when applied to an unseen network topology during training.

+To further validate the robustness of DIAMOND in supporting various network configurations with changing numbers of flow demands ($N$), nodes ($V$), and edges ($E$), and to justify its usage in 5G topologies, which consist of dense networks with a large number of edges, we conducted additional experiments using randomized settings.
+The results are presented in Table \ref{tab:rand_performances}.
 First, we simulated lightly-loaded networks where $V=2N$ and $E=1.5V$ (lines \hyperlink{r1}{1}, \hyperlink{r2}{2}).
 Second, we simulated moderately-loaded networks where $V=N$ and $E=2V$ (lines \hyperlink{r3}{3}, \hyperlink{r4}{4}).
 Third, we simulated heavily-loaded networks where $V=0.5N$ and $E=1.5V$ (lines \hyperlink{r5}{5}, \hyperlink{r6}{6}) and $V=0.2N$ and $E=1.5V$ (lines \hyperlink{r7}{7}, \hyperlink{r8}{8}).
 Lastly, we considered a scenario with a higher and lower ratio between nodes and edges (lines \hyperlink{r9}{9}, \hyperlink{r10}{10}, respectively).
 The results in Table \ref{tab:rand_performances} show that DIAMOND significantly outperforms all other algorithms in terms of both average flow rate and packet delay in all scenarios, which represent different realistic network configurations.

+Table \ref{tab:rand_performances} demonstrates the generalization performance of our GNN architecture across a large number of cases.
+It covers different scenarios involving network configurations with varying sizes and nodes-links ratios, as well as different numbers of flow demands to nodes ratios.
+These results collectively demonstrate that our proposed method is capable of effectively generalizing to unseen scenarios and exhibits strong performance across a range of network configurations and flow demands.

+Next, we show the convergence of NB3R in a representative setting.
+We evaluated the performance of the algorithms on a randomly deployed network comprising $50$ nodes, $80$ links and $20$ flows $(N=20, V = 50, E = 80)$, for finite updates duration within $\tilde{t}=1,2,\ldots,100$ time-slots.

+Fig. \ref{fig:NB3R convergance} demonstrates numerically the convergence of DIAMOND in a representative setting of a random topology network with parameters: $N=20, V=50, E=80$.
+The results were averaged over $100$ i.i.d. trails.
+Figures (b) and (c) show the increase in average flow rate, and the decrease in network delay, respectively, with time until convergence.

 In summary, the simulation results demonstrate that DIAMOND consistently exhibits very strong performance when compared to all other algorithms.